-This 12-credit certificate has been approved by the Pennsylvania Department of Education (PDE) as an Autism Endorsement.
-This credential can be earned by certified professionals who demonstrate knowledge in an area of need, and it is added to existing teaching certifications upon PDE approval.
+This 12-credit certificate has been approved by the Pennsylvania Department of Education (PDE) as an Autism Spectrum Disorders Endorsement Program.
+This credential can be earned by certified professionals who demonstrate knowledge in the area of teaching students with Autism Spectrum Disorders and, will be added to existing teaching certifications upon PDE approval.

-The Autism Endorsement Certificate offers the coursework and practicum required by the PDE for certified professionals to work effectively with children and youth diagnosed with an Autism Spectrum Disorder.
-The coursework is designed to develop and enhance effective educational practices to support K-12 educators, school districts, and community-based organizations.
+The Autism Endorsement Certificate offers the coursework and practicum relevant to professionals in order to work effectively with children and youth diagnosed with an Autism Spectrum Disorder.
+The coursework is designed to develop and enhance effective educational practices to support educators, school districts, and community-based organizations.
 Practicum hours in each course are designed to help students understand the connections between coursework and the direct work with children and youth with autism.

 Arcadia students can apply to the Autism Endorsement Certificate alone, or they can earn additional credits to complete a master’s degree, with school approval and confirmed admission into the selected program.